brennopereiradev/Create-Employe-Bios/README.md

 ### Steps

-1. Go to the plugins menu and upload, install and activate the plugin Employee Bios (zonda_employee_bio-main.zip)
+1. Go to the plugins menu and upload, install and activate the plugin Employee Bios

 2. Install the free version of the plugin ACF (Advanced Custom Fields) - ACF-Plugin